GenesisFR/HowToBecomeGoodAtShooters/README.md

 - when using a medkit with the No Regen/Hard To Earn/Fragile Armor directives, use Perfectly Efficient to save medkits
 - when you're down to 1 HP from full health, there is a one shot protection granting you about 1-2s of invulnerability (not in PVP) to allow you to take cover before going down, it's disabled for about 30s
 - you can bounce grenade launcher rounds off walls and ceilings
+- you can build Pestilence/Scorpio/Strikers stacks on any invincible target (hologram part of decoys, jammers, SHD crates, support stations, warhounds) that hasn't been captured
-- you can buy items in bulk slightly faster by using SPACE + ENTER
+- you can buy items in bulk slightly faster by using SPACE + ENTER or "Buy and Equip" (doesn't work for mods)
 - you can donate resources from the Projects tab on your map
 - you can find 100 food/components/water in DZ safe houses (different resource per DZ)
 - you can instantly deconstruct all items marked for junk by pressing SHIFT + TAB or holding TAB while moving the mouse